 STABLE/ABLE Accounts Can Drastically Improve The Lives of People with Disabilities in Lexington, KY

-Talk with Elder Law Lexington about a tax-free Achieving a Better Life Experience (ABLE) account that allows people with disabilities to save for their future.
+Talk with Elder Law Lawyers about a tax-free Achieving a Better Life Experience (ABLE) account that allows people with disabilities to save for their future.
 STABLE also permits family and friends to give them money and offers a better quality of life for people with disabilities.
 STABLE makes it easier to save than ever before, resulting in more independence, greater financial security, and a better quality of life.

 STABLE accounts are a relatively new way to help individuals with disabilities save money and pay for qualified disability-related expenses.
 For the first time ever, that means tax-advantaged savings, usually without endangering eligibility for the means-tested benefit programs such as SSI and Medicaid for the health and well-being of many people with disabilities.
 Contributions to a STABLE account can be made by anyone, from the account owner to family, friends, and loved ones, helping more people play a part in creating a better quality of life.